puja110/BudgetBuy/README.md

 # BudgetBuy
 BudgetBuy is more than just a shopping app—it's a dedication to enabling everyone to purchase sustainably and affordably.
-By closing the gap between buyers and sellers the app aims to enhance shopping experience and consider the environment more carefully while purchasing secondhand items.
+By closing the gap between buyers and sellers the app aims to enhance the shopping experience and consider the environment more carefully while purchasing secondhand items.

-Screenshots of all the app screens:
+Screenshots of all the screens of the BudgetBuy app:

 ![Screenshot_1699580537](https://github.com/puja110/BudgetBuy/assets/26729312/7ca22509-acb0-4b5d-9fe8-803d49f95b4b)
 ![Screenshot_1699580125](https://github.com/puja110/BudgetBuy/assets/26729312/8f626ee4-db53-40ec-b498-43726295328f)